HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-4 Batteries.md

 - They contain sulfuric acid.
 Treat them like you would a grumpy cat — with respect and protective gear.
 - The terminals can dump hundreds of amps into a short circuit.
 Remove jewelry and use insulated tools (and do not ask the primary author the melting point of sterling silver jewelry — he has no personal reason to know that.
 None at all).

-***Warning***: Never create sparks near a charging lead-acid battery.
+⚠️ **Warning**: Never create sparks near a charging lead-acid battery.
 For this reason, many people prefer to keep lead-acid batteries outside of living spaces.

 > 🔥 A real-world cautionary tale: while attempting to connect lead-acid batteries in parallel to build a battery bank, an operator reversed the wiring.
 The result?
 A smoking cable hot enough to melt rubber.
 Fortunately the damage was limited — but it's a vivid reminder to double-check your connections and use proper fusing.
 >